chris-roerig/yarbs/README.md

 ## Installation

-Copy the backup_script.sh to your desired location.
+Copy the yarbs.sh to your desired location.files
 Make the script executable:

 ```
-chmod +x backup_script.sh
+chmod +x yarbs.sh
 ```

 ## Usage